mjdave/tui/README.md

 mjscript was initially created to serialize and share data in C++ for my games, so it started life as a quick little JSON parser.
 Very soon though, missing the power of lua, I started adding variables and functions.

 During this process, I have taken a performance-centric approach, while trying to keep it simple and clear.
 As it parses and immediately runs hand written script code in a single pass, in many cases where a script is just read, or a config file loaded, it should perform faster than the alternatives.
-Where mjscript might not be as fast is in repetitive function calls, but we'll see how it goes.
+Where mjscript might not be as fast is when you have a lot of function calls with long variable names, but we'll see how it goes.

-I feel this could be useful for a lot of people, and I don't desire to keep it only for myself or to profit from it, so I'm making it open source.
+I feel this could be useful for a lot of people.
+I don't desire to keep it only for myself or to profit from it, and I wouldn't mind some help, so I'm making it open source.

 Hopefully it is useful, and if you find a bug or have a feature request please feel free to open an issue, but please do fork this and send it in new directions too!